aaronkip/Kaplong-Chepsir-Elevation-Cross-section/README.md

 This is a study repository for the placement of radio station transmitters and receivers

 ## Proposition
-The initial plan was to place a SDL at Location A(Kaplong), and receivers either at Chepsir or Chebewor.
+The initial plan was to place a SDL at Location A(Kaplong), and transmitters either at Chepsir or Chebewor.

+## Why these locations?
+Location A is the physial location of the radio station.
+For the SDL to transmit waves to the transmitters, there must be a straight lime of view, without obstacles (hills, mountains, buildings).
+Trasmitters must also be at a higher ground for maximum wave coverage.

+## Task